Table of Contents

 5. Outsource intelligently

-Consider HR or administrative outsourcing of administrative and compliance tasks such as payroll, benefits administration, compliance training, or recruiting.
+Consider HR or administrative outsourcing for tasks such as payroll, benefits administration, compliance training, and recruiting.
 These can allow the small business HR team to supplement the existing staff with missing expertise (HR metrics and reporting, HR system implementation), free it up to focus on strategic coaching and support, and have extra help for high-volume activities (“Tier 1” employee relations support, annual benefits enrollment).

 6. Develop differentiating employee benefits and experiences

 Competing with larger, better-resourced, and more prominent firms for talent does not require bigger budgets.
-As seen with recent college graduates who are increasingly drawn to smaller companies, there is a shifting of workers' preferences towards companies that provide better development opportunities, more autonomy in how they perform their jobs, greater exposure and access to experts and decision makers, more flexibility, and greater advancement.
+As seen with recent college graduates increasingly drawn to smaller companies, workers' preferences are shifting towards companies that offer better development opportunities, greater autonomy in how they perform their jobs, greater exposure and access to experts and decision-makers, greater flexibility, and greater advancement.
 These are uniquely available in many smaller companies and should be used in job postings and internal employee communications.
 They should also be promoted widely in the job market.

 Other approaches included understanding what employees want most from the company and what engages and retains them.
 Key elements include offering unique experiential development opportunities (rotations, project teams, job trials), hiring from within (promote, transfer), assessing and promoting great people managers who inspire, coach, and develop their workers.
 Create ownership opportunities with cash-value stock, options, warrants, profit sharing, and ESOP benefits.
 Monitor and manage the culture and managerial behaviors with upward feedback, and use employee listening approaches that drive real action.
 Highlight rewards and recognition programs, focusing on employee engagement and job meaningfulness.